facelessuser/coloraide/docs/src/markdown/compositing.md

 specification.
 Alpha composting is based on [Porter Duff compositing][porter-duff].
 By default, the `compose` method uses the `normal` blend mode and the `source-over` Porter Duff operator.

-### Blending
+## Blending

 Blending is the aspect of compositing that calculates the mixing of colors where the source element and backdrop overlap.
 Conceptually, the colors in the source element (top layer) are blended in place with the backdrop (bottom layer).

-There are various blend modes, the most common is the `normal` blend mode which is the default blending mode for browsers when a layer is placed over another layer.
-The `normal` mode simply returns the top layer's color when two are overlaid.
+There are various blend modes, the most common is the `normal` blend mode which is the default blending mode for browsers.
+The `normal` blend mode simply returns the top layer's color when one is overlaid onto another.

 <span class="isolate blend-normal dual">
   <span class="circle circle-1"></span>